WilsoAgya/WilsoAgya/README.md

 - 🎾 I have a deep love for tennis.
 - 🎮 I love playing video games
 - 🌱 I am familiar with Python,Java,HTML,CSS,PHP,Javascript
-- 📫 How to reach me: You can contact me through my email wilsonagyapong16@gmail.com
+- 📫 You can contact me through my email wilsonagyapong16@gmail.com

 <!---
 WilsoAgya/WilsoAgya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.